CloudLabs-Samples/EduLabs/Hashicorp/Azure/Module 5: Destroy Infrastructure.md

 ## Summary

-In this module, you have covered the following:
+In this module, you learnt to:

    - Terminate the resources specified in the Terraform state.